japila-books/spark-sql-internals/docs/spark-sql-basic-aggregation.md

 | Description

 | <<agg, agg>>
-| link:spark-sql-RelationalGroupedDataset.adoc[RelationalGroupedDataset]
+| spark-sql-RelationalGroupedDataset.md[RelationalGroupedDataset]
 | Aggregates with or without grouping (i.e. over an entire Dataset)

 | <<groupBy, groupBy>>
-| link:spark-sql-RelationalGroupedDataset.adoc[RelationalGroupedDataset]
+| spark-sql-RelationalGroupedDataset.md[RelationalGroupedDataset]
 | Used for *untyped aggregates* using DataFrames.
-Grouping is described using link:spark-sql-Column.adoc[column expressions] or column names.
+Grouping is described using spark-sql-Column.md[column expressions] or column names.

 | <<groupByKey, groupByKey>>
-| link:spark-sql-KeyValueGroupedDataset.adoc[KeyValueGroupedDataset]
+| spark-sql-KeyValueGroupedDataset.md[KeyValueGroupedDataset]
 | Used for *typed aggregates* using Datasets with records grouped by a key-defining discriminator function.
 |===